tytydraco/yessleep/out/It_was_in_my_darkest_hour_when_Lady_Luck_came_to_me.md

 The moment I closed the door the pitter-patter of rain echoed outside the car, turning into a near-torrential downpour in seconds.

 “God damn, it’s really comin’ down!” the driver laughed as he turned his windshield wipers on high.
-“I usually don’t take this road neither, but my usual route’s backed up.
+“I usually don’t take this road ‘neither, but my usual route’s backed up.
 Lucky I came this way or you’d be soaked right now, huh?”

 That word rang in my head and I nodded again.
 “Yeah.
 Lucky.”